4 built-in data types

 # I like bananas

-# duplicate data
+# I like pears# duplicate data

 basket = ['apple', 'orange', 'apple', 'pear', 'orange', 'banana']